qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 CSS and SCSS
 ============

-Theming in qooxdoo mobile is done with `SCSS <http://www.sass-lang.com/>`_.
+Theming in %{Mobile} is done with `SCSS <http://www.sass-lang.com/>`_.
 SCSS is an extension for CSS to enable style sheets to be more modular and maintainable.
 In SCSS you can you use variables, create mixins, import other style files and reuse CSS statements.

 Despite our use of SCSS you do not have to be an SCSS expert.
 The main SCSS